merchezattor/crypto-advisor-ai-agent/README.md

 - *"Is BTC overbought or oversold based on technical indicators?"*
 - *"How has market sentiment changed in the last 60 days?"*
 - *"Are we in an accumulation or distribution phase?"*
+- *"How volatile is the market right now and what does it suggest for trading?"*

 ## 🛠️ Features & Capabilities
 - **📊 Technical Analysis** – RSI, MACD, Moving Averages, Trend Patterns
 - **📈 Market Trends** – BTC Dominance, Total Market Cap, Volume Movements
 - **📰 Sentiment Analysis** – Fear & Greed Index, Market Psychology Insights
+- **🔆 Volatility Analysis** – Volatility Index (0-5) using ATR, BBW, and HV indicators
 - **📅 Historical Analysis** – Compare past & present market conditions
 - **⚡ Real-Time Data** – Fetch live prices, trading volume, and liquidity metrics